team-daniel/ADVICE/README.md

 ### Files
 This repository contains the following files:
-* `ECAISupplementaryCode.ipynb` - A detailed Jupyter Notebook that will guide readers through using FairVIC.
+* `src/` - A detailed Jupyter Notebook that will guide readers through using FairVIC.
+  * `encoder_shield\adpt\shield.py` - The main source code behind our method.
+This includes the adaptive shield extension.
+  * `buffer.py` - Source code for a replay buffer.
+  * `noise.py` - Source code for the Ornstein-Uhlenbeck noise.
+  * `main.py` - Source code for running the source code and saving results/models.
-* `fairVIC.png` - A high-level overview image of how FairVIC is incorporated within the training of a neural network.
+* `overview.png` - A high-level overview of ADVICE including training, inference, and the adaptive extension.

 ### Datasets
 yap yap yap